Hello! Click on one of our members below to chat on Whatsapp

 He then calls each participant to have a cup of Ayahuasca.
 The healer also drinks a cup after each participant has received a cup of Ayahuasca.
 The ceremony takes place with the lights off and when the medicine begins to take effect, that is when the healer begins to sing.
 The songs take place throughout the ceremony and are loaded with an intention.
 The songs can be accompanied by drums and other instruments.

 This moment can be an unsettling time.
-As each participant’s consciousness expands, symptoms of dizziness and malaise may appear.
+As each participant’s consciousness expands, symptoms of dizziness may appear.
 Physical purging or vomiting is usually more frequent during the start of the ceremony.
 The purge is considered a cleansing process where the experience is a metaphysical equivalent where you expel all those trapped feelings and traumas.

 Medicine songs are one of the most important parts of the Ayahuasca ceremonies.
 In the experience, the Shamans sing healing songs called “Icaros.”
 These songs help the healers to communicate with the spirits and ask for help in the healing treatments of the patients.
-Each Icarus has a specific purpose in the ceremony process.
+Each Icaros has a specific purpose in the ceremony process.
 The healers sing to invite the spirits to be present and perform the necessary cures.
 The healer can sing throughout the ceremony as patients navigate their own visions and experiences.
 Shamans also use the Icaros to mark the pace and rhythm of the ceremony.
 Either to raise or lower the intensity.
 This is most often seen with drum beats that can go faster or slower depending on the timing.

 The Medicine Man or Shaman often participates in individual cures for patients.
-Where this will focus on someone in the group to sing a specific Icaro.
+They will focus on someone in the group to sing a specific Icaro.
 Some people claim to experience pain during this time.
 Shamans, in addition to chanting to heal, can remove negative energy by blowing smoke or spraying scented liquid such as rose water.

 The healers have several tools and these can range from the breath, their hands, tobacco, flowery water, and other tools that are deemed necessary.
 For healers, it is the plant spirits who guide the flow of energies and personal experiences within the group.
 It does not matter if you are on solo travel in Peru, the ceremonies are carried out in groups.
 So it will be an excellent opportunity to meet people.